ClarkYan/OthelloGame/README.md

 * CHANGE BACKGROUND: This is a button to change the background of this chessboard page.
 This system stores six background pictures to fit this page, players can change the pictures depending on their feelings.

-* CHANGE BACKGROUND: This is a button to change the background of this chessboard page.
-This system stores six background pictures to fit this page, players can change the pictures depending on their feelings.
+* SHOW THE FINAL RESULT: This is a dialog message to show the final result of this game.

 ## Limitations
 With the time limitations, this system does not be exactly excellent enough.
 Under my consideration, the previous object is to implement a Othello Game with Human vs. Human and also Human vs. Computer.
 However, there are more assignments and exams now, so the Human vs. Computer part does not finish yet.